bradsec/ComfyUI_ResolutionSelector/README.md

 # Change to the directory you installed ComfyUI
 cd pathTo/ComfyUI

-# Change to the custom_nodes directory
+# Change to the custom_nodes directory ie.
 cd custom_nodes
 ```